apache/parquet-testing/data/README.md

  https://github.com/apache/parquet-format/blob/encryption/Encryption.md
 ```

-Following are the keys and key ids (when using key\_retriever) used to encrypt the encrypted columns and footer in the all the encrypted files:
+Following are the keys and key ids (when using key\_retriever) used to encrypt
+the encrypted columns and footer in all the encrypted files:
 * Encrypted/Signed Footer:
   * key:   {0,1,2,3,4,5,6,7,8,9,0,1,2,3,4,5}
   * key_id: "kf"
-* Encrypted column named double_field:
+* Encrypted column named double_field (including column and offset index):
   * key:  {1,2,3,4,5,6,7,8,9,0,1,2,3,4,5,0}
   * key_id: "kc1"
-* Encrypted column named float_field:
+* Encrypted column named float_field (including column and offset index):
   * key: {1,2,3,4,5,6,7,8,9,0,1,2,3,4,5,1}
   * key_id: "kc2"